iksnae/book-tools/CLI.md

 book-tools build [format]

-Where format can be: pdf, epub, mobi, html, or all
+Where format can be: pdf, epub, mobi, html, docx, or all

 ## Get help